ohlogic/auto_python_rapydscript/README.md

 Motivation behind the <unicode></unicode> tags (unicode type python quick tags):
 Premise: For too long have programmers been burdened by unicode to internally mentally parse whether what they see is what they get (spin on the wysiwyg principle).
-Therefore, I've created the innovative pyton quick tags as a step to structure unicode in addtion to the feature of reducing the need to escape characters with the use of raw string literals as a side issue, with this additional feature of unicode tags, it improves readability of source code.
+Therefore, I've created the innovative pyton quick tags as a step to structure unicode in addition to the feature of reducing the need to escape characters with the use of raw string literals as a side issue, with this additional feature of unicode tags, it improves readability of source code by the use of this <unicode></unicode> html like markup tag feature.